 What are the different weights of vinyl records?

-The “normal” weight for vinyl records can vary from manufacturer to manufacturer, but is generally around 40g for 7 inch records, 100g for 10 inch records and 120g for 12 inch records.
-Anything heavier than that is generally considered “heavier” weight.
-Standard Vinyl offers vinyl records that are audiophile grade: 45g or 75g for 7 inch records, 110g for 10 inch records and 150g or 180g for 12 inch records.
-To us, it’s the best mix of quality and manufacturing efficiency.
+The standard weight for our vinyl records is 40 grams for 7 inch records, 110 grams for 10 inch records and 150 grams for 12 inch records.
+Standard Vinyl also offers heavy weight vinyl records that are audiophile grade: 70 grams for 7 inch records and 180 grams for 12 inch records.

 What are the different sizes of vinyl records?